prometheus/docs/content/docs/introduction/faq.md

 increments of the major version.
 Exceptions are possible for experimental components, which are clearly marked as such in announcements.

-Even repositories that have not yet reached version 1.0.0 are in general quite stable.
+Even repositories that have not yet reached version 1.0.0 are, in general, quite stable.
 We aim for a proper release process and an eventual 1.0.0 release for each repository.
 In any case, breaking changes will be pointed out in release notes (marked by `[CHANGE]`) or communicated clearly for components that do not